 Yes, Students have up to 365 days to complete the online course but may move through the program in as little as 10 days.

 Just call Customer & Technical Support if you experience any technical issues with the course, customer service is available 24 hours a day, 7 days a week at 1-877-476-1254.
 If you have any questions about the course content, please e-mail the course trainer at the e-mail address below.
 All responses will be provided via e-mail or phone within 24 hours.
 Trainer: email@example.com

 To begin behind-the-wheel training, you must have your Oklahoma learner permit.
-To apply for your permit, simply visit the DPS location nearest you.
+To apply for your permit, simply visit the Service Oklahoma location nearest you.

 You will be required to bring the following:

 To obtain an Oklahoma learner's permit, students under the age of 16 must be enrolled in a parent-taught driver's ed course or have completed a course through their local high school or a commercial driving school.
 Students can begin a parent-taught course at the age of 15, but they must wait until they are 15½ to obtain their permit.
 Students that obtain their permit after the age of 16 are not required to take driver's ed.
 When the student is ready to apply for the permit, they must go to their local Driver's License Examiner, most commonly at your local Department of Motor Vehicles (DMV).
 A vision exam will be completed in addition to the written exam.
 If both exams are passed, you will be given a form to take to your local tag office to be issued a permit for a fee.

 What do I take to get my permit?
 Click here.